Natural History Study in Subjects With Usher Syndrome

 Detailed Description

-This natural history study (NHS) is being conducted to understand the progression of disease in USH1B patients as measured by a number of vision-related assessments.
-Disease progression will be evaluated as change over time in these measures, and associations between the endpoints will be examined.
+Natural History Study in Subjects With Usher Syndrome (USH1B) is being conducted to understand the progression of disease in USH1B patients as measured by visual acuity and visual field testing and a number of other vision-related assessments.
+Disease progression will be evaluated as change over time in these measures and associations between the endpoints will be examined.

 Study Type